zendframework/modules.zendframework.com/README.md

 Deployment
 ----------
-The production branch of this repository is automatically deployed live to zfmodules.com every 10 minutes.
+The master branch of this repository is automatically deployed live to modules.zendframework.com every 10 minutes.